raymondEDS/JA3DTriangle/README.md

 # Overview

 This project seeks to develop a tool to help with the Filming Interactions to Nurture Development (FIND) project.
 By using multimodal modeling we are developing a human in the loop software that aims to identify the serve and return process within developmental psychology.
+Test

 # Software